SUSTAINABILITY ESG at VanEck

-Environmental criteria include energy use and impact on climate change, greenhouse gas emissions, waste, pollution, natural resource conservation and animal treatment.
+Environmental factors range from energy use and impact on climate change, greenhouse gas emissions, waste, pollution, natural resource conservation to animal treatment.

-Social criteria consider a company’s relationships with its stakeholders and includes working conditions, impact on local communities, health and safety and employee relations and diversity.
+Social factors range from a company’s relationships with its stakeholders and includes working conditions, impact on local communities, health and safety and employee relations and diversity.

 Governance includes the proper use of accurate and transparent accounting methods, fair voting, avoiding conflicts of interest and not engaging in illegal behavior.

-VanEck considers ESG factors integral to its investment philosophy and processes.
+VanEck considers ESG factors in various ways in its different investment policies.
 We believe that an improving ESG record should translate into a company’s differentiated operational strength, financial performance and prospects and have an impact on valuation.
-In our view, companies exhibiting strong ESG practices are more likely to be both more competitive and successful over the medium to long term.

 As intentions, thinking and evidence in the ESG space continue to develop, we remain committed to identifying those factors that can provide enhanced investment opportunities for shareholders.